skipperbent/simple-php-router/README.md

 ## Requirements

-- PHP 5.4 or greater
+- PHP 5.5 or greater
-- mcrypt extension

 ## Notes